shubhamcommits/octoniusapp/scripts/online-office/howto.md

 ---
 ##### ENV Variables
-Firs you need to add/change in the `.env` the following values
+First you need to add/change in the `.env` the following values
 ```
 LIBREOFFICE_PROTOCOL=https
 LIBREOFFICE_DOMAIN=<APP-URL>